GRE Verbal Reasoning Topic-wise Weightage

 F. Imaginative

 Beth has created 25 works within three years.
-This progress cannot be termed as gradual.
+This progress cannot be termed as gradual or slow.
 It is in fact quite quick.
 Besides, there is no word synonymous to this one among the other choices.
-Since you need two similar-sounding words, you cannot choose this.
+Since you need two similar-sounding words to fill up the blank, you cannot choose this.

 The passage only gives a count of Beth's performances.
-We cannot be sure about the quality of her creations―whether profound or shallow.
+We cannot be sure about the quality of her creations―whether they were profound or shallow.

 Profuse: Abundant

-This word is a synonym to the word prolific and it fits the context explained in the sentence perfectly!
+This word is a synonym to the word prolific and it fits the context perfectly!

 Once again, we cannot comment on the resourcefulness and imagination of Beth only on the basis of the number of her creations.

-Thus, Prolific and Profound are the correct set of options!
+Thus, Prolific and Profound are the correct options!

 A. ethical